Jizang: Biography

 Jizang was born in Jinling (modern Nanjing).
 Although his father had emigrated from Parthia, he was educated in the Chinese manner.
-He was quite precocious in spiritual matters, and became a monk at age seven.
+He was quite precocious in spiritual matters and became a monk at age seven.
 When he was young, he studied with Falang (法朗, 507–581) at the Xinghuang Temple (興皇寺) in Nanjing, and studied the three Madhyamaka treatises (The Treatise on the Middle Way, The Treatise on the Twelve Gates, and The One-Hundred-Verse Treatise) which had been translated by Kumarajiva more than a century before, and it is with these texts that he is most often identified.
 He became the head monk at Xinghuang Temple upon Falang's death in 581.
-At age 42, he began travelling through China giving lectures, and ultimately settled at Jiaxing Temple, in modern Shaoxing (紹興), Zhejiang province.
+At age 42, he began traveling through China giving lectures, and ultimately settled at Jiaxing Temple, in modern Shaoxing (紹興), Zhejiang province.
+Jizang also encountered the Indian monk, Paramartha who gave him his Dharma name.

-In 597, Yang Kuang, later Emperor Yang, the second son of Emperor Wen of the Sui Dynasty, ordered four new temples in the capital Chang'an, and invited Jizang to be in charge of one of them, called Huiri Temple (彗日寺).
+In 597, Yang Kuang, later Emperor Yang, the second son of Emperor Wen of the Sui dynasty, ordered four new temples in the capital Chang'an, and invited Jizang to be in charge of one of them, called Huiri Temple (彗日寺).
 Jizang accepted, despite the fame of Yang's harshness.
-Zhiyi (538–597 CE), a respected figure of the Tiantai school, had accepted to become monk at another one of the new temples, and Jizang sought to visit him, but unfortunately he died before Jizang was able to meet him.
+Zhiyi (538–597 CE), a respected figure of the Tiantai school, had accepted to become a monk at another one of the new temples, and Jizang sought to visit him, but unfortunately, he died before Jizang was able to meet him.
 He was, however, able to correspond with him regarding the Lotus Sutra.
 Later he moved to another new temple, Riyan Temple (日嚴寺).
-When the Sui Dynasty was succeeded by the Tang Dynasty in 617, he gained the respect and support of the new emperor, Gaozu as well, and became head abbot of four temples.
+When the Sui dynasty was succeeded by the Tang dynasty in 617, he gained the respect and support of the new emperor, Gaozu as well, and became head abbot of four temples.

 Between ages 57 and 68, he sought to make more copies of the Lotus Sutra so that more people could be familiar with it.
-He produced 2,000 copies of the sutra.
-He also made copies of some of his own commentaries.
+He produced 2,000 copies of the sutra and he also made copies of some of his own commentaries.

 Jizang was a prodigious writer, producing close to 50 books in his lifetime.
 He specialized in commentaries on the three treatises as well as texts from other Buddhist traditions, such as the Lotus and Nirvana sutras.
 His students included Hyegwan, Korean by nationality, who brought the Three Treatise School to Japan.